-RFPs, if conducted well, are useful in identifying vendors with appropriate skills and are (somewhat) useful in guaranteeing reasonable price and quality.
-On the other hand RFPs are very expensive.
-As a firm we spend up to $10,000 in time and expense for a full RFP process.
+A Request for Proposals (RFP), if conducted well, is useful in identifying vendors with appropriate skills and is (somewhat) useful in guaranteeing reasonable price and quality.
+On the other hand, RFPs are very expensive.
+As a consultancy, we spend up to $10,000 in time and expense for a full RFP process.
 Total costs for client time plus all vendors can reach six figures.
-RFPs which are poorly run can also result in poor outcomes and bad sentiments.
+RFPs that are poorly run can also result in poor outcomes and bad sentiments.

 There are many good, standard articles on “how to write an RFP” (found through a quick review of Google search results).
-Most propose an outline which includes the following:
+Most propose an outline that includes the following:

 This approach is typical and useful.
 From our standpoint, however, a few key important qualities are often neglected: